-High, middle and low attainers: definitionPupils are grouped as high, middle or low attainers in the Key Stage 2 and 4 performance tables based on their prior attainment in KS1 and KS2 respectively.
+High, middle and low attainers: definitionUpdatedPupils are grouped as high, middle or low attainers in the Key Stage (KS) 2 and KS4 performance tables, based on their prior attainment in KS1 and KS2 respectively.
 Read about the changes to how prior attainment bands are calculated in relation to scaled scores.

-Attainment and progress: know the differenceWhen it comes to measuring pupil performance, attainment and progress can become easily confused.
+Attainment and progress: know the differenceWhen it comes to measuring pupil performance, it's easy to confuse 'attainment' and 'progress'.
 Be clear about the difference so you can effectively analyse your school’s performance data.